MJDaws0n/chap/README.md

 Run this on **each server** where you want to deploy applications.

-> **Note:** You only run ONE node per server.
+> **Note:** You only run ONE node per host.
 Each node connects back to your central Chap server.

 ### Quick Install